icehrm/icehrm.github.io/_docs/installation.md

 ### Installation

-- Download the latest release from [GitHub](https://github.com/gamonoid/icehrm/releases/latest)
+- If you are installing the open source version, download the latest release from [GitHub](https://github.com/gamonoid/icehrm/releases/latest)

+- If you are installing the pro version or enterprise you should have received the files after purchase.

 - Copy the downloaded file to the path you want to install iCE Hrm in your server and extract.